MaxDaxSa/downloader/README.md

 ### Config
 Open up the ``config.json`` file and fill out fields.

-``API_KEY`` : It's required to get the resources URL.
-You can find it when you're loading the GoFile page, using the dev tool, filtering by XHR, and observing the request.
-You will find this route : ``https://api.gofile.io/getAccountDetails?token=THE_API_TOKEN_HERE``.

 ``URL`` : It's the URL of the page you wish to download.
+``PASSWORD`` (optional) : It's the password of the folder.
+Keep it empty if the password is not required.

 Now, you can figure out by yourself what to put in these quotes to download all the leaks you want.